Agustina de Aragón: Later life and death

 After the war, she married a doctor and, late in life, she became a familiar sight in Zaragoza as a respectable old lady, wearing medals, who used to go for walks around the Portillo.
 Agustina de Aragón died at the age of 71 in Ceuta.
-Until 1870 her remains lay in the Church of Our Lady of the Pillar, when on 14 June 1908 she was moved to the Chapel of the Annunciation in the Church of Our Lady (Nuestra Señora del Portillo).
+She was buried in an unmarked grave.
+In 1870 her remains were moved to the Church of Our Lady of the Pillar, and on 14 June 1908 moved again, to the Chapel of the Annunciation in the Church of Our Lady (Nuestra Señora del Portillo).